Stagge/gitleaks-tutorial/gitleaks-tutorial/intro.md

 Tools like Gitleaks help integrate security directly into the DevOps process, ensuring that secrets are caught early in the CI/CD pipeline rather than after they’ve been pushed, relieving developers of that pressure.

 Today, you will learn how to:

 - set up Gitleaks locally,
 - scan your repo for leaks,
- - add automatically scan commits using pre-commit hooks,
+- automatically scan commits using pre-commit hooks,
 - configure Gitleaks to your liking, and
- - integrate Gitleaks in to you CI/CD pipeline with Github Actions.
+- integrate Gitleaks into your CI/CD pipeline with GitHub Actions.

-Lets get started! 🙌
+Let's get started! 🙌